Re:Born (album): Release

 A special edition was released exclusively for members of Gackt's fanclub Dears.
 In addition to the two CDs, this edition includes an extra 10th anniversary disc with two promotional videos for "Flower", extra pictures and documents from the making of Requiem et Reminiscence II, and a special message to his fans.

-The album was released on December 2, 2009 in Japan by his own independent label Dears, still owned by Nippon Crown.
+The album was released on December 2, 2009, in Japan by his own independent label Dears, still owned by Nippon Crown.
 In the initial daily release it reached number two on the Oricon charts, with sales of 13,371 copies.
 Although with promising first daily count, in the initial counting week it ended at number nine with sales of 19,655 copies.
 In the monthly chart were counted sales of 31,403 copies, and charted for 8 weeks.
 On the Billboard Japan Top Albums chart peaked at number seventeen, and on Top Independent at number three.

 The singles "Jesus" and "Ghost" reached number seven and six, and charted for ten and six weeks.
 The four commemorative singles all managed to enter the top ten on the charts, and all singles sold between 20,000 and 35,000 copies.
 On the Billboard Japan Hot 100, they mostly reached top forty ("Flower" peaked at number 30), while on Hot Single Sales nearly the same as on Oricon charts ("Lost Angels" peaked at number 5).

+Requiem et Reminiscence II tour

+On December 14, 2008 Gackt went on his longest nationwide tour -Rebirth and Reunion- (Requiem et Reminiscence II -再生と邂逅-, Requiem et Reminiscence II -Saisei to Kaikō-), which included over 60 concerts in more than forty-five cities.
+First part of the tour with 51 concerts in 42 cities gathered an audience of 110,000–120,000 people, while second and arena part of the tour with 8 concerts in 4 cities gathered an additional 100,000 people.

+Concert scheduled on March 12, 2009 at Asahikawa Civic Culture Hall was canceled due to exceeding asbestos value at the venue.
+On May 18, Gackt was scheduled to perform a concert in South Korea at Seoul's Olympic Hall, but due to the effects of the global recession the sponsors of the concert withdrew their support.
+On June 13 at Makuhari Messe Event Hall began the arena part of the tour, and on July 4 was held a fanclub concert to celebrate his birthday at the Yoyogi National Stadium.
+On July 11 and 12 were held the final concerts at the Saitama Super Arena.

 The DVD video recording of the final concert, although initially planned for November 18, 2009, because of editing and sound production was released on March 31, 2010.
 The video film screened in many cinemas across Japan, and attracted an audience of several thousands of spectators.